volunteercjt/capstone_da9_chase/README.md

 - I need to have an equation that defines how long it takes to pay back student loans.
 There are calculators online that calculate this.
 I can hopefully use the same equation that they do to define loan pay off time.
 - US census data is not arranged in an easily usable way.
 I’ll probably have to change some column headers and data organization in order to use the data.
 - I removed Puerto Rico.
 There were no other territories in my dataset like the Virgin Islands or American Samoa, and I could not use Plotly to graph Puerto Rico data.
 I decided to focus on only The 50 United States and Washington D.C..
+- Power BI created some challenges.
+Specifically, I needed 3 lines on my line graph to display simultaneously.
+Working independently I found the solution in an online forum and applied it to my dashboard.

 _[Back to Contents](#contents)_